Leundo/Leundo/README.md

 >
 > That autumn Sunday evening it was pinball that claimed my attention.

-## Projects
+## Cources

 - Onsplayer+

-  A macOS application for running visual novels written with NScripter.
+  An macOS application for running visual novels written with NScripter.
 Scheduled release on iOS.

 ## Education